 I’d never heard of this particular ad network before, but after reading through the information on their website, and doing a Google search for more info, I decided to give it a try.

 At the time, I was making pennies a day (if I was lucky) with Adsense…seriously.
 So, I created an account with my newfound ad network, followed the instructions as to how to maximize my revenue, and surprisingly, I logged out and forgot about it.

-I’d have to say that it was probably 3 days later that I remembered that I had created the account, and logged in to check my stats.
+It was about 3 days later that I remembered that I had created the account.
+I logged in to check my stats.